Sithum-Bimsara/Agentic-AI-Suite/README.md

 ## What is Agentic AI?

 Agentic AI refers to systems designed with autonomous agents that specialize in specific tasks, allowing for efficient and collaborative problem-solving.
 These agents interact with each other and external tools to perform complex operations.

-This project features two key agents:

-- **Web Agent**: Handles web-based queries, retrieves up-to-date information, and ensures credible responses with sources.
-- **Finance Agent**: Specializes in financial tasks such as retrieving stock prices, analyst recommendations, company information, and news.

-Both agents use the **Groq Llama3-70B** model for their AI functionalities.

 ---

 ## Features